nucypher/nucypher/docs/source/demos/local_fleet_demo.rst

 Running A Local Fleet
 ---------------------

-1. Install Nucypher
+1. Install NuCypher

-Acquire the Nucypher application code and install the dependencies.
+Acquire the NuCypher application code and install the dependencies.
 For a full installation guide see the :doc:`/guides/installation_guide`.

 2. Run a Lonely Ursula